engrit-illinois/Audit-MisconfiguredGpos/README.md

   - Whether each matching GPO has User or Computer settings enabled but not configured, or configured but not enabled.
     - A tally of how many such GPOs were found.

+### -GetDuplicates
+Optional switch.
+Ignored if `-GetFullReports` is not specified.
+If specified, the full GPO reports of matching GPOs will be parsed to identify GPOs which have identical settings.
+This individually checks each matching GPO against each other matching GPO and compares their Computer settings and User settings.
+As such, this can take a while.
+Each GPO will be given a `_DuplicateComputerGpos`, `_DuplicateUserGpos`, and `_DuplicateBothGpos` property, which contain an array of the DisplayNames of the other GPOs which have settings that duplicate the settings in the respective section of the GPO.
+An overall count of the different kinds of duplicate GPOs is also added to the returned object, along with the other counts.

 ### -Csv
 Optional string.
 The full path of a file to export polled data to, in CSV format.